How to write a branding brief for a designer

 Describe your current target audience

-Understanding your target audience gives the branding designer the ideal customer for you, if you’re finding it hard to figure out your target audience then just put in what you want your target audience to be or your most common type of person that uses your services.
-Sometimes at this stage it may take a little bit of research to find out exactly who that is.
+Understanding your target audience gives us a great idea of who your branding is aimed at.
+If you’re finding it hard to figure out your target audience, just put what you want your target audience to be or the common type of person that uses/will use your services.
+At this stage it may take a little bit of research to find out exactly who that is.

 - Age Group: